uviclibraries/internet-of-things/act-1.md

 **Extra Extra:** If you want to see the same information through the Adafruit IO interface, go to [https://learn.adafruit.com/welcome-to-adafruit-io/overview](https://learn.adafruit.com/welcome-to-adafruit-io/overview){:target="_blank"} and follow the instructions there.

+**Extra Extra Extra:** When you compling or uploading the codes, If Arudoino IDE shows the errors of "No connection established.
+Last error: Error connect ECONNERFUSED 127.0.0.1:49818 Compliation error".
+1. Run netstat -ano | findstr "49818" to find the process ID(PID) that using that port.
+Then use taskkill /PIO <PID> /F to stop it on windows.
+Or on MACOS/Linux: Run lsof -i: 49818 to find the process and then kill -9 <PID> to terminate it.
+2 Check your firewall settings.
+Allow the Arduino IDE connection/traffice through firewall.
+3. Restart the Arduino IDE.

 <br>[NEXT STEP: Reading Light from a Sensor](act-2.html){: .btn .btn-blue }